 The Bee Kingdom sticker, Cairo ca.1930.

-I'll be giving a talk about Pollen, my strategy for dealing with the Abushady Archive, at the University of Edinburgh in early December.
-The workshop, Cultures of Diversity: Arts and Cultural Life in Arab Societies before Independence, will be held at The Centre for the Advanced Study of the Arab World (CASAW):
+I'll be giving a talk called "Pollen & Fragments" about my strategy for dealing with the Abushady Archive at The Centre for the Advanced Study of the Arab World (CASAW), University of Edinburgh, December 3-4: Cultures of Diversity: Arts and Cultural Life in Arab Societies before Independence:

 The Centre for the Advanced Study of the Arab World (CASAW) and Islamic and Middle Eastern Studies (IMES) at the University of Edinburgh invites proposals for a workshop titled ‘Cultures of Diversity: Arts and Cultural Life in Arab Societies before Independence’ to be held at the University of Edinburgh on 3-4 December 2015.